RickTee/dirtool/README.md

 temporaraly fixed by a #define.
 Hoping at some point to find a way to make that more dymanic so the user can add or remove buttons.

-Button function on LNM and MMB atm, RMB will be for a popup menu.
+Button function on LMB and MMB atm, RMB will be for a popup menu.
 Buttons have styles which user can set in the prefs when its built.
 Window panes do nothing atm other then show home dir.

 Looking for some input on this.